berthubert/bagconv/README.md

 # bagconv
 Convert the official Dutch building/dwelling administration into a simpler format.
+Also includes a small and fast web service for sharing this data.

-This will allow you do straightforward queries to go from an address to a postcode and vice-versa.
+These tools will allow you do straightforward queries to go from an address to a postcode and vice-versa.
 You also get the coordinates of an address, and if you want, the contours of the buildings the address is in.
+Using SQLite R*Tree tables, you can also quickly go from coordinates to an address.

 **STATUS: Very fresh, do NOT rely on this code for anything serious yet!**